 Guard Rail Openings:

 Where guard rails are required on balconies, openings in the railings are restricted to an area no larger than what a 4″ sphere will pass.
-On stairs the sphere size is slightly larger (see illustration below).
+On stairs, the sphere size is slightly larger (see illustration below).
 In the current IBC and IRC codes, the 4″ ball rule is not a test “under load” rule.
-The interpretation of this the dimensional test can vary so you should always consult with your local code official before starting any project.
+The interpretation of this the dimensional test can vary so you should always consult with your local code official before starting your project.